Skip to content

 Understanding Categories

-Each category defines:
+Each parent category defines:

-• Name — a descriptive label (e.g. "Fire Safety")
+• Name — a descriptive label (e.g. "Lifting Equipment")

 • Default criticality — the criticality level automatically assigned to new assets in this category